narcispr/pyBrisca/README.md

 ## Brisca Game Class
 Allows you to play brisca using 2 to 4 of these players:
 * *Human*: Allows a human player to choose which card to play through a terminal interface.
+It calculates wining probability for each card in hand according to already seen cards.
 * *Random*: Picks up a random card from the player hand.
 * *Simple-AI*: Rule based AI that plays much better than random (and some human players too).